-Concerning Article IX of the Genocide Convention, the Court states that it is not disputed that both Yugoslavia and Germany are parties to that Convention, without reservation, and that Article IX accordingly appears to constitute a basis on which the jurisdiction of the Court might be founded.
+Concerning Article IX of the Genocide Convention, the Court states that it is not disputed that both Yugoslavia and Italy are parties to that Convention, without reservation, and that Article IX accordingly appears to constitute a basis on which the jurisdiction of the Court might be founded.
 The Court however finds that it must ascertain whether the breaches of the Convention alleged by Yugoslavia are capable of falling within the provisions of that instrument and whether, as a consequence, the dispute is one over which the Court might have jurisdiction ratione materiae.
-In its Application, Yugoslavia contends that the subject of the dispute concerns inter alia "acts of the Federal Republic of Germany by which it has violated its international obligation ... not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group".
+In its Application, Yugoslavia contends that the subject of the dispute concerns inter alia "acts of the Italian Republic by which it has violated its international obligation ... not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group".
 It contends that the sustained and intensive bombing of the whole of its territory, including the most heavily populated areas, constitutes "a serious violation of Article II of the Genocide Convention", that it is the Yugoslav nation as a whole and as such that is targeted and that the use of certain weapons whose long-term hazards to health and the environment are already known, and the destruction of the largest part of the country's power supply system, with catastrophic consequences of which the Respondent must be aware, "impl[y] the intent to destroy, in whole or in part", the Yugoslav national group as such.
-For its part, Germany contends that even if true, the breaches of international obligations alleged by Yugoslavia in its Application do not enter the definition of Article II of the Genocide Convention.
+For its part, Italy contends that "[m]anifestly, both the subjective element and the objective element of the crime of genocide are lacking", that the "action taken by the NATO Member States is directed at the territory of the [FRY] and not at its people" and that there is "absence of ... deliberate and intentional desire to achieve [the] inherent objective [of the crime]".
 It appears to the Court that, according to the Convention, the essential characteristic of genocide is the intended destruction of a national, ethnical, racial or religious group; the Court further states that "the threat or use of force against a State cannot in itself constitute an act of genocide within the meaning of Article II of the Genocide Convention".
 It adds that in its opinion, it does not appear at the present stage of the proceedings that the bombings which form the subject of the Yugoslav Application "indeed entail the element of intent, towards a group as such, required by the provision" mentioned above.
-The Court considers therefore that it is not in a position to find, at this stage of the proceedings, that the acts imputed by Yugoslavia to Germany are capable of coming within the provisions of the Genocide Convention; and Article IX cannot accordingly constitute a basis on which the jurisdiction of the Court could prima facie be founded in the case.
+The Court considers therefore that it is not in a position to find, at this stage of the proceedings, that the acts imputed by Yugoslavia to Italy are capable of coming within the provisions of the Genocide Convention; and Article IX cannot accordingly constitute a basis on which the jurisdiction of the Court could prima facie be founded in the case.

-As to Article 38, paragraph 5, of the Rules of Court, the Court stresses that, in the absence of consent by Germany, it cannot exercise jurisdiction in the case, even prima facie.
+As to Article 38, paragraph 5, of the Rules of Court, the Court stresses that, in the absence of consent by Italy, it cannot exercise jurisdiction in the case, even prima facie.

 The Court concludes that it "lacks prima facie jurisdiction to entertain Yugoslavia's Application" and that it "cannot therefore indicate any provisional measure whatsoever".
-However, the findings reached by the Court "in no way prejudge the question of the jurisdiction of the Court to deal with the merits of the case" and they "leave unaffected the right of the Governments of Yugoslavia and Germany to submit arguments in respect of those questions".
+However, the findings reached by the Court "in no way prejudge the question of the jurisdiction of the Court to deal with the merits of the case" and they "leave unaffected the right of the Governments of Yugoslavia and Italy to submit arguments in respect of those questions".